 Information on the Peter Malone Community Grants Scheme

-2019 GRANT APPLICATIONS HAVE NOW CLOSED.
+2020 GRANT APPLICATIONS ARE NOW OPEN.

 Download an Application Form

 Click on the icons below to download an application form for an Individual or Organisation.

 Please ensure that your application meets the following criteria and rules:

 CRITERIA AND RULES FOR THE COMMUNITY GRANTS SCHEME

 - Applicants must be end users of Network Tasman Limited line facilities as recorded in the records of the Company.
 In the event of the applicant being an organisation, the purpose of the grant must be of significant benefit to the district serviced by the Company.

 - Projects must be capable of being completed or performed within one year of date of receipt of funding.

 - Evidence must be provided of other funding secured or anticipated including cash, loans, anticipated income and in-kind contributions.